jacobkimmel/eleven/README.md

     # The rank_targets() function takes 3 arguments:
     #   1) a sample data frame (here: censored)
     #   2) a list of genes to rank from the Target column (here: Gapdh, Rn18s..)
-    #   3) the name of a Sample that exists for each Target (here: Control)
+    #   3) the name of the Sample present for every gene.
+    #      it's recommended you use the Sample you will be normalizing to.
     >> ranked = eleven.rank_targets(censored, ['Gapdh', 'Rn18s', 'Hprt',
         'Ubc', 'Actb'], 'Control')

     # Normalize your data by your most stable genes and compute normalization
     # factors (NFs).
+    # The 'Control' parameter is the name of the sample which will be set to
+    # a relative expression == 1.
     >> nf = eleven.calculate_nf(censored, ranked.ix['Target', 0:3], 'Control')

     # Now, normalize all of your expression data.